 - Bartolomeo Gorgoglione, working on common pathogens’ co-infection in rainbow trout; hosted by Andrew Wargo, Virginia Institute of Marine Science, United States

 - Lisa Jordan, working on Taiwanese isolate of Koi Herpesvirus; hosted by Michael Wolff, University of Applied Sciences, THM, Germany

 - Khalid Shahin, project title: “Temporal immune responses induced following primary and booster mucosal vaccination regimes against Vibrio anguillarum in rainbow trout (Oncorhynchus mykiss)”; hosted by Tharangani K. Herath, Department of Animal Production, welfare and Veterinary Sciences Harper Adams University, UK

-EAFP-SGS are assigned on a competitive basis and upon rigorous evaluation by the EAFP Council.
-Awardees will be provided 1000 Euros to carry out a collaborative visit in the designed host institutions.
+EAFP-SGS were assigned on a competitive basis and upon rigorous evaluation by the EAFP Council.
+Awardees were provided 1000 Euros to carry out a collaborative visit in a designed host institution.
+A complementary short article provided by each participant within 3 months after completion of the activity is published on this webpage, and will remain accessible for EAFP members-only (upon login).
 The next EAFP-SGS call will be announced in due time for the 2020 call, until then general guidelines for application will remain available in the EAFP website.